 This app works as a mobile companion app to Mailbutler's web apps.
-It helps customers keep track of how their emails are performing when they are not in the office and improve collaboration with their teams within email management.
+It helps customers keep track of how their emails are performing when they are not in the office.
+As well as improve collaboration between teams within email management.

 - My role:

-I was the only designer working with a team of two developers, a project manager, a UX editor and a customer expert.
+I was the only UI/UX designer working with a team of two Developers, a Project manager, a UX editor and a Customer expert.

-•In the first release you can not send emails with Mailbutlers features within the mobile app for techincal reasons.
+•In the first release, you could not send emails with Mailbutlers features within the mobile app for technical reasons.
 Customers had to use one of Mailbutlers web extensions for either Gmail webmail, Outlook, or Apple Mail to send emails.

-• Mailbutler's previous UI components were designed only for the web and needed to be redesigned to also work with with ios and Android.
+• Mailbutler's previous UI components were designed only for the web and needed to be redesigned to also work with iOS and Android.

 The design was based on Mailbutler's brand guidelines, insights gained from customer service, user data, competitor research, user testing on prototype and beta testing.